Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

     + Marketing or Communications: communicating across social media and responding to media requests
     + Senior Leadership: monitoring ongoing business impact and reviewing post-incident reports
     + Customer Support: handling incoming support tickets and updating customers during the incident
-+ Define and Centralize the Incident Response Process
++ Centralize the Incident Response Process
-  + With a centralized log management solution, we can more effectively correlate and analyze information from across our environment.
+  + By using SIEM and SOAR solutions, we can more effectively correlate and analyze information from across our environment.
 When we are responding to an attack, logging into multiple tools slows down our investigation, giving attackers more opportunities to hide in our systems and networks.
 With all our monitoring and investigation in a centralized location, we can build workflows and processes that streamline activities, enabling us to contain, eradicate, and recover from the incident faster.
-+ Identify Attack Scenarios and detection use cases
++ Identify relevant Attack Scenarios and define and implement SOC detection use cases
 + Create High-Fidelity risk-based Alerts
   + Security operations centers (SOCs) commonly receive many more alerts than they can process, which results in time being wasted investigating false positives while true threats are overlooked.
 Threat detection tools must generate high-quality alerts with low false-positive rates to ensure that security teams are able to focus on real threats to the enterprise
 + Define Reporting Requirements